DenisLabrecque/DenisLabrecque.github.io/_posts/2018-05-25-liberty-internship.markdown

 pdf-link-description: Recommendation received
 ref: libertybaptistinternship
 lang: en
-tags: graphicDesign internship university studies events
+tags: graphicDesign internship university studies events poster flyer brochure InDesign Photoshop Illustrator
 ---

 One main project produced for Pastor Berkey was the design of 115&nbsp;000 summer flyers, to be distributed in town by the summer missionaries.
 There were quite a few boxes of these!